Will premiums increase this year more than in previous years?

 Health insurance companies have long provided coverage for even the costliest pre-existing medical conditions.
 Over 90 percent of health insurance in the U.S. has traditionally been provided by employers or public-private partnership—“group” settings in which everyone who applies receives coverage without exclusions for pre-existing conditions.

-The current individual insurance market functions much differently.
-In an environment where some people choose not to purchase coverage, applicants are incentivized to purchase coverage before they need it, and to maintain coverage over time.
-This helps keep coverage as affordable as possible for all policyholders.
+The old individual insurance market functioned much differently.
+In an environment where some people choose not to purchase coverage, applicants were incentivized to purchase coverage before they needed it, and to maintain coverage over time.
+This helped keep coverage as affordable as possible for all policyholders.

-Under health reform, all Americans will be able to purchase health insurance with no exclusions for pre-existing medical conditions in open enrollment periods even after they are ill or injured.
-In addition, premiums will no longer be based on someone’s health status.
+In the new health care environment, all Americans are now able to purchase health insurance in open enrollment periods with no exclusions for pre-existing medical conditions and even if they are ill or injured.
+Premiums are no longer based on someone’s health status.
+Learn More.

-Changes to health insurance coverage under the health reform law will have the greatest impact on the individual and small group markets.
+Changes to health insurance coverage in the new health reform environment have the greatest impact on the individual and small group markets.
 Many large employers already provide many of the benefits required by the law and those that “self-fund” their health insurance are not subject to many of the new rules and taxes.

 Generally speaking, small businesses offer health insurance benefits that are less comprehensive than those provided by large employers.
 Under the reform law, the minimum level of benefits that must be offered as well as changes in how premiums are set will affect small businesses to a much greater degree than large businesses.
 Many small employers will need to “buy up” to purchase benefits packages that meet the new minimum coverage requirements.